 And has there ever been more pressure on a summer than this one?
 (Well, maybe last year).

 We start the summer fresh, full of ideas and good intentions.
 There will be daily outings!
 Picnics at the park!
 You will achieve Pinterest Level Pro!

-These ideas may not be Instagram-worthy or Pinteresty-pinnable but they will keep you going until the end of the month.
+These ideas may not be Instagram-worthy or Pinteresty-pinnable but they might keep you going when the going gets tough.